Nasser Al-Khelaifi: Awards and honors

 In February 2012, he won a French 'Sport Business' award, receiving the most votes out of 1,500 and finishing ahead of nine people.

 His growing influence in the sport was recognised in 2015 when he was voted 'favourite Ligue 1 president' in a poll conducted by France Football, with 35% of the votes cast.

 In 2016, the French daily sport newspaper L'Équipe named him the 'most powerful man in French football' in a 30-man list, ahead of such notable individuals as Didier Deschamps and Zinedine Zidane.

-In 2019, he was elected by the European Club Association as delegate at the UEFA executive committee, becoming the first Arab to hold an UEFA position.
+In 2019, he was elected by the European Club Association (ECA) as delegate at the UEFA executive committee, becoming the first Arab to hold an UEFA position.

 In 2020, he was named the most influential person in football by France Football.

 In March 2020, Al-Khelaifi was praised by World Health Organization Director-General Tedros Adhanom Ghebreyesus after offering to help in the global fight against the COVID-19 pandemic by using his players and club to send health advice messages to the public.

+In April 2021, he was appointed as chairman of the ECA by the Executive Board, as Andrea Agnelli stepped down as part of the European Super League project.